AndrewJBateman/ionic-angular-news-app/README.md

 * **Typescript interface** used to define the expected structure of the json object returned from the news API.
 * **Separate providers (services)** page with API http fetch functions.
-* **Custom pipes** used to modify API news article titles and derive '..time ago' from a date string.
+* **Custom pipes** used to modify API news article titles, contents and derive '..time ago' from a date string.
 * **Dark mode** switch on menu changes from light to dark mode.
 * **Offline Storage** of favourite articles using Ionic Storage.
 * **Network** status check in initialisation so latest news data is stored.
 Template data-binding always from stored data.